Online PVG process

 Current residential address

-From 6 December 2021, you can only complete the revised online ID Checking Form if you can also access the adult’s record on Compass, to check that the address and date of birth recorded there are the same as on their ID documents.
+ID Checkers should us the online ID Checking Form provided they can also access the adult’s record on Compass, to check that the address and date of birth recorded there are the same as on their ID documents.

-On the revised form, you will tick to say you have checked these for complete accuracy but will no longer enter them on the electronic form.
-This is due to GDPR concerns with the previous form.
-We understand this is more cumbersome, but the situation is out of our control.
+They will tick to say they have checked these for complete accuracy.
 GSLs and DGSLs/AGSLs can see the required information for Group roles.
 If someone else regularly checks IDs but cannot check applicant details on Compass, they could be given the role of Group/District/Region Administrator, which will give them access to the relevant records.

-From 6 December 2021, if you cannot access the adult’s record on Compass, to check against the ID documentation, then you must use the paper ID Checking Form, which can be downloaded from the UK website.
-All acceptable forms of ID are now listed on the electronic and paper forms.
+If you cannot access the adult’s record on Compass, to check against the ID documentation, then you must use the paper ID Checking Form, which can be downloaded from the UK website.
+All acceptable forms of ID are listed on the electronic and paper forms.
 Once completed you should pass the downloaded form to your GSL, DGSL/AGSL, DESC, SAS Manager or Appointments Secretary and they will check against Compass and transfer the information to the electronic process.

 Please use secure means to transfer ID Checking forms to other people, e.g. hand delivery, signed for mail or password protected attachments to email.
 Once the information is transferred to the electronic process, any paper forms should be shredded.